RetroRebirth/ForeFlightWeather/README.md

 ## How long was spent on the project
 - Started around 9am on April 25th 2024.
 - Took at break at 2pm on April 25th 2024 to run errands.
+- Resumed work at 5pm on April 25th 2024.

 ## Any notable design decisions you wish to highlight
 - The JSON returned from https://qa.foreflight.com/weather/report never contained values for `weather` in my testing.
-Therefore, I focused the "Details View" on displaying the date issued, latitude, longitude, elevation feet, and temperature which seemed to be consistently provided.
+Therefore, I focused the "Details View" on displaying the `text`, `dateIssued`, `lat`, `lon`, and `elevationFt` which was consistently provided.

 ## Any references consulted and/or third party libraries used
 - TextField: https://developer.apple.com/documentation/swiftui/textfield